 - If it would be contrary to the legal system of the requested State party relating to mutual legal assistance for the request to be granted.

-Postponement of a mutual legal assistance request
+Postponement of an MLA request

 The other option available to requested States is postponement, whereby the request will be granted but only at a later date.
 Reasons for postponing a request are based on the fact that the timing of the request interferes with: